ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Introduction

 \section{Introduction}

-The concept of predicting the future has been a fundamental principle of Artificial Intelligence, ranging from the ``next token prediction'' objective of autoregressive language modeling~\cite{gpt2, gpt3, gpt4} to predicting the next action in Reinforcement Learning~\cite{dqn, ppo, decisiontransformer, gato}.
-The recent renascence of the concept ``World Model'' also builds upon forming an internal state that is both capable of predicting the future and influenced by the prediction of the future~\citep{ha2018world}.
-The success of Large Language Models (LLMs)~\cite{llama, llama2, gpt3, gpt4, mistral, qwen, qwen2} also exemplify the power of such philosophy, demonstrating that complex abilities can arise from this simple objective.
+Autoregressive modeling has been a central paradigm in artificial intelligence, most notably driving the success of large language models through next-token prediction~\citep{llama, llama2, gpt3, gpt4, mistral, qwen, qwen2}.
+By decomposing complex distributions into a sequence of conditional predictions, autoregressive models provide a natural mechanism for modeling long-range dependencies and structured generation.
+Similar predictive formulations also underpin reinforcement learning~\citep{dqn, ppo, decisiontransformer, gato} and world models~\citep{ha2018world}, where future states are predicted conditioned on past observations.
+These successes motivate us to revisit autoregressive factorization beyond language and ask how its advantages can be effectively extended to high-dimensional visual generation.

-However, the multimodal aspects of information beyond language have yet to fully capitalize on this paradigm.
 In the realm of visual generation, diffusion models~\citep{ddpm, ddim, adm, song2020score} have demonstrated superior generative capabilities, producing creative outputs that are virtually indistinguishable from human-generated content, as evidenced by innovations like Sora~\citep{videoworldsimulators2024} and Stable Diffusion~\citep{sd, sdxl, sd3}.
-Notwithstanding their remarkable achievements, these models operate in a non-autoregressive manner.
-Diffusion models receive corrupted target sequences with complete length and reconstruct the intended output through \textit{in-place} iterative refinement.
-The term ``in-place'' underscores the distinct nature of this approach compared to the autoregressive model, which provides subsequent prediction, thereby extending the sequence and progressing towards the future.
-Such variation makes the model struggle to learn temporal correlation in vision data and poses difficulties for developing integrated frameworks capable of seamlessly bridging the vision foundation model with unified multimodality modeling~\cite{dreamllm, chameleon, transfusion, emu3, show-o, vila-u} and world model~\cite{unisim, vlp, genie, robodreamer, avdc, ivideogpt}.
+Despite their remarkable success, diffusion models operate in a non-autoregressive manner.
+They take as input corrupted target sequences of the full length and reconstruct the intended output through \textit{in-place} iterative refinement.
+The term ``in-place'' highlights a fundamental distinction from autoregressive models, which provide subsequent prediction, thereby extending the sequence and progressing towards the future.
+Such variation makes the diffusion model less effective at capturing long-range temporal dependencies in visual data and poses difficulties for developing integrated frameworks capable of seamlessly bridging the vision foundation model with unified multimodality modeling~\citep{dreamllm, chameleon, transfusion, emu3, show-o, vila-u} and world model~\citep{unisim, vlp, genie, robodreamer, ivideogpt}.